sophia-abudukelimu/stamp/README.md

 ## Overview

-Widefield imaging of a cholinergic sensor gives a continuous trace for 82 cortical parcels at 10 Hz.
-Pairs of parcels are bilateral homologues, so averaging adjacent channels leaves **41 bilateral regions**.
+Widefield imaging of a cholinergic sensor covers the whole dorsal cortex at 10 Hz.
+The imaging field is divided into a **grid parcellation of 82 cortical parcels**, 41 anatomical areas, each appearing once in the left and once in the right hemisphere.
+Because the two hemispheres of an area are bilateral homologues, adjacent channel pairs `(1,2), (3,4) … (81,82)` are averaged together, leaving **41 bilateral regions**.
 Recordings come from wild-type mice and from a knock-in AD model (DKI) at **3, 6, 9, 12 and 15 months**.

-The question is whether cholinergic coordination across the cortex degrades with age, and whether it degrades differently in the AD model.
-STAMP answers it indirectly but quantitatively: if a region's activity can still be reconstructed from the rest of the cortex, it is still coupled to the network; when its reconstruction R² falls, it has decoupled.
+The question is whether the **spatio-temporal structure** of cortical acetylcholine signalling is disrupted in the AD model — which regions predict which, and whether that coupling breaks down progressively with age.

+Answering it means measuring those inter-regional relationships directly, which is exactly what STAMP's attention mechanism computes: for every region at every moment, it learns a directed, content-dependent weight to every other region at every earlier moment.
+STAMP further turns this into a number — a region's reconstruction R² stays high while it is coupled to the rest of the cortex and falls as it decouples — and running the same model at 3, 6, 9, 12 and 15 months turns that into a trajectory, so the two genotypes can be compared on **when** they diverge, not only where they end up.

 Two read-outs come out of a trained model: